-Proposed topics include: the emergence of the 'new' prosecutors and key themes in their evaluation; the legal constitution and operation of a number of agencies such as DPPs, NCA and ICAC; an analysis of some investigative and prosecutorial techniques and practices, such as witness immunities, phone tapping, electronic surveillance. assets forfeiture etc.
+Proposed topics include: the emergence of the 'new' prosecutors and key themes in their evaluation; the legal constitution and operation of a number of agencies such as DPPs, NCA and ICAC; an analysis of some investigative and prosecutorial techniques and practices, such as witness immunities, phone tapping, electronic surveillance, assets forfeiture etc.

+Juvenile Justice

-LAWS1779 Juvenile Justice Staff Contact: Ms Jennifer Bargen CP15 SS HPW2
+Staff Contact: Ms Jennifer Bargen CP15 SS HPW2

 Juvenile delinquency has emerged in recent years as an important political issue.
 The various agencies and practices of the criminal justice system as they apply to juveniles are sufficiently distinctive to warrant special examination.
 Specific policing schemes are in operation such as juvenile cautioning.
-There are specific legal requirements in relation to police interrogation of iuveniles.
+There are specific legal requirements in relation to police interrogation of juveniles.
 The Children's Court although broadly assimilated into the Local Court system has various distinctive features.
 Welfare-based intervention is more extensive.
 There are specific issues and problems in the juvenile corrections area.
 An increasing number of lawyers, social and youth workers and policy advisors are working in the juvenile iustice area.

-Topics include: historical aspects of juvenile delinquency, the 'child-saving' movement, patterns of juvenile offending, policing, children as victims, children as complainants and witnesses, police interrogation practices and cautioning schemes, the Children's Court, juvenile advocacy, juvenile institutions, community correctional programs, specialist youth services, issues and problems in reform.
+Topics include: historical aspects of juvenile delinquency, the 'child-saving' movement, patterns of juvenile offending, juvenile crime prevention, policing, children as complainants and witnesses, police interrogation practices and cautioning schemes, the Children's Court, juvenile advocacy, juvenile institutions, community correctional programs, specialist youth services, issues and problems in reform.
+The primary concentration will be on theory, policy practices and developments in juvenile justice in NSW.

+LAWS1789 Policina

-LAWS1789 Policing Staff Contact: A/Prof David Dixon CP15 SS HPW 2
+Staff Contact: A/Prof David Dixon CP15 SS HPW2

 This course focusses on policing as a set of social and legal practices and institutions.
 It is particularly concerned with the potential role of law in policing, both as a resource and as a regulator.
 Comparative material is used, drawing out similarities and contrasts between policing in New South Wales and elsewhere.
-The course's approach is inter-disciplinary, drawing on a wide range of historical. socio-legal and criminological research.
+The course's approach is inter-disciplinary, drawing on a wide range of historical, socio-legal and criminological research.

 Policing is placed in its social and historical contexts by assessing conflicting interpretations of its history and of police public relations.
 This leads to an investigation of some developments in modern policing.
 In particular, the course investigates police uses of law, the relevance of law to policing, and the effectiveness of statutory and other rules in influencing and controlling police decisions and activities.
-Classes will also discuss police culture, the policing of social divisions, the policing of public order. fictional representations of policing, investigative methods, and developments in community, private and international policina.
+Classes will also discuss police culture, the policing of social divisions, police corruption and deviance, the policing of public order, fictional representations of policing, investigative methods, and developments in community, private and international policing.

-Electronic Communications: Delivery Systems Staff Contact: Ms Holly Raiche CP15 S1 HPW2
+Electronic Communications: Delivery Systems

+Staff Contact: Jock Given

+CP15 S1 HPW2